How To Prevent Dirty Furnace Filters Releasing Carbon Monoxide

 • Clean the filter (every 90 days) if a permanent filter is installed.

-• Replace the filter annually.
+• Replace the filter every 12 months.

 4. Choose an Appropriate Filter